Nolah Original 10'' Mattress Review

-The Nolah Original’s universal firmness level works for all positions: side sleepers, back sleepers, and stomach sleepers.
+The Nolah Original’s universal firmness level works for side sleepers, back sleepers, and stomach sleepers.
 There’s enough cushion for the average side sleeper and the right amount of support and comfort for stomach and back sleepers.
-And thanks to a responsive surface, it’s also a good fit for combination sleepers who toss and turn.
+And thanks to a responsive surface, it’s also a good fit for combination sleepers who alternate positions as they sleep.

 Does It Hold Body Heat?